Items - Types and Use Cases

 Overview

-This article provides an introduction to the various item types available in iVendNext, along with their use cases, to help you make informed decisions when setting up your product catalog.
+This article provides an introduction to the various item types available in iVendNext, along with their use cases, to help you set up your item catalog.

 1. Standard Items